ross-wilkinson/opensim-model-fullBodyMuscleActuated/README.md

 1. Open the model file (cyclistFullBodyMuscle.osim) in OpenSim 4.1 (File>Open Model...).
 2. Open the ScaleTool (Tools>Scale Model...).
-3. Load the 'setupScale_s01.xml' file into the ScaleTool.
+3. Load the 's01_setupScale.xml' file into the ScaleTool.
 4. Run ScaleTool and check outputs.

 The user can edit the models marker locations, marker pairs, and scaling tasks to suit their unique experimental marker set and scaling requirements.

+Additional files are included to show how a generic setup file can be written ('writeSetupScaleXml.m') and then edited ('editSetupScaleXml.m') in MATLAB.
+These files depend on the XML Toolbox for MATLAB that can be downloaded at <http://www.geodise.org/downloads/index.htm>.

-Please refer to the documentation at <https://simtk-confluence.stanford.edu:8443/display/OpenSim/OpenSim+Documentation> for more information on the scaling process in OpenSim.
+For more information on the scaling process in OpenSim refer to the documentation at <https://simtk-confluence.stanford.edu:8443/display/OpenSim/OpenSim+Documentation>.